saireddythfc/KonCat/README.md

 ## Contributing :
-- We're are open to enhancements & bug-fixes.
+- We are open to enhancements & bug-fixes.

 **Note :**